Flagship Housing Group Limited (trading as “Flagship Group”) is committed to the responsible handling and protection of personal information.

 - Advise by phone, post, text, or email if your payment is late or there are rent arrears on your account

-- Advise by smart meter dashboard if your account is going into rent arrears (properties with switchee smart meter only)
+- Feedback survey via Switchee smart meter dashboard (properties with Switchie smart meter only)

-- Processing of ‘do not visit alone’ (DNVA) information to protect members of staff
+- Processing of Staff Security Alert (SSA) and ‘do not visit alone’ (DNVA) information to protect employees, customers, contractors, and sub-contractors working at our properties

 - CCTV surveillance for the protection of property and staff